unoplatform/uno/doc/articles/features/protocol-activation.md

     DataScheme = "my-scheme")]
 ```

-Note both `CategoryDefault` and `CategoryBrowsable` should be listed.
+`CategoryDefault` is required (must be included for all implicit intents) and `CategoryBrowsable` is optional (allows opening the custom URI from the browser).

 ### WASM